$A_1$ Fefferman-Stein inequality for maximal functions of martingales in uniformly smooth spaces: Introduction

 \section{Introduction}

 A Banach space $(X,\abs{\cdot})$ is called \emph{$(p,\Csm)$-smooth} (with $p\in [1,2]$ and $\Csm \in \R_{>0}$) if, for every $x,y\in X$, we have

-The most basic example is that a Hilbert space is $(2,1)$-smooth by the parallelogram identity.
+The most basic examples are that, for any $r\in (1,2]$, any $L^{r}$ space is $(r,1)$-smooth, see \cite[(10.33)]{MR3617459} (this is also a consequence of Clarkson's inequality), and, for any $r \in [2,\infty)$, any $L^{r}$ space is $(2,r-1)$-smooth, this follows from \cite[(10.37)]{MR3617459} and Jensen's inequality.
 In general, unless $X$ is zero-dimensional, we must have $\Csm\geq 1$, as can be seen by taking $x=0$ in \eqref{eq:pC-smooth}.
-More interesting examples are discussed e.g.\ in \cite{MR3617459}.

 Our main result is the following. \begin{theorem} Let $p \in (1,2]$.
 Let $(f_{n})_{n\in\N}$ be a martingale on a filtered probability space $(\Omega,(\calF_{n})_{n})$ with values in a $(p,\Csm)$-smooth Banach space $X$ and $w : \Omega \to \R_{\geq 0}$ a measurable function (called a \emph{weight}).
 Then,